pupilfirst/wd301-scripts/handling-advanced-ui-events/add-drag-drop-capability/README.md

 };
 ```

-If the lists are different, we will have to create new entries for those `coloumns` in the new state.
+If the lists are different, we will have to create new entries for those `columns` in the new state.

 ```tsx
 const DragDropList = (props: {